jphellemons/ImperialFlagship/ImperialFlagship/readme.md

 It is based on reading an CSV file with all the pieces, so you can use this project for any other set.
 I just did not feel like making a GUI for it, so it is a command line tool with the csv file hardcoded in it.
 So you have to build it from source.
 I would like some pull-requests for it.
+It uses the Bricklink website to scrape the info from, but I was planning to use the upcoming REST buyer api.

 ## Future planning ##